Deploying a Server for Bioinformatics Research

 I recommend creating new environments and installing site packages with root privileges (sudo su) to restrict regular users from modifying the environments.
 If a regular user wants to update an environment, they should contact the system administrator for assistance.
 If he/she doesn’t and conduct a command secretly like

-conda update --all
+mamba update --all

 he/she will proceed with the update plan but finally fail with error info:

-Downloading and Extracting Packages
+Downloading and Extracting Packages:

 Preparing transaction: done